Mathématique: Chapter 46

 Chapter 46

-The Cambridge Public Library was quiet, filled with indirect sunlight.
-Rush finished the agreed-upon scrawl of trigonometry over his borrowed, unlined paper more than fifteen minutes early, and so, for no reason other than that he felt doing so, he flipped a page in the book and kept going.
+Rush finished his contract trigonometry more than fifteen minutes early, and so, for no reason other than that he felt like doing so, he flipped a page and kept going.

-The last three days had been—well.
+The last three days had been— yes well.

-Significantly more challenging than he’d expected.
 For one thing, Massachusetts in August was climatologically unbearable.
-It was blanketed with a miserable, humid, suffocating, stagnant heat that, even at night, never fully relented.
-The temperature made it difficult to stay hydrated, difficult to stay clean, especially given the concomitant challenge of sleeping on carefully selected public benches.
+A miserable, humid, suffocating, stagnant heat blanketed the city.
+Even at night, it never fully relented.
+The temperature made it difficult to stay hydrated and difficult to stay clean, especially given the challenge of sleeping on carefully selected public benches.

 “Hey,” someone whispered.
 “Creeper.
 That’s my trigonometry you’re poaching.”

 The young man across from Rush narrowed his eyes.
-Rush narrowed his own eyes right back.
-They stared at one another in overtly aggressive skepticism.

 “You look familiar,” the young man said.
 “What’s your name?”

-Fuck.
-He really should have anticipated eventually getting this question from someone.
-“David Telford,” he said, after a too-long hesitation.
+He really should’ve anticipated eventually getting this question from someone?

 “Eli Wallace.”